open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 | Warnings                 | [Unsound Transformations, Identity Conflict, Orphaned Telemetry, Other](#warnings) |

 The transform processor modifies telemetry based on configuration using the [OpenTelemetry Transformation Language](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/pkg/ottl).
 The processor takes a list of queries for each signal type and executes the queries against the incoming telemetry in the order specified in the config.
-Each query can access and transform telemetry using functions and allow the use of a condition to help decide whether the function should be executed.
+Each statement can access and transform telemetry using functions and allow the use of a condition to help decide whether the function should be executed.

 ## Config